 For this class, all assignments are to be completed by the individual student unless otherwise specified.
 All written take home assignments are to be submitted in electronic form through Canvas unless otherwise noted.
 If you have trouble with this, please come see me before the due date and time.
-All assignments are due at 11:59pm on the due date listed in the course calendar.
+Unless otherwise specified, all assignments are due at 11:59pm on the due date listed in the course calendar.